quelladai/STS-CNN-keras/README.md

 The Keras implemention of "Missing Data Reconstruction in Remote Sensing Image With a Unified Spatial–Temporal–Spectral Deep Convolutional Neural Network", https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8316243.

-It is just an unofficial pytorch implementation of the paper, i just finish it but didn't test the result.
+It is just an unofficial keras implementation of the paper, i just finish it but didn't test the result.

 Python 3.6
 Keras 2.2.0